meichenblatt/Corporate-Dashboard/README.md

-## Restaurant Review App
+## Corporate dashboard App

+This corporate dashboard application uses AngularJS.
+There are three views; a geospatial view, a key metrics view and a dataview.

-This Restaurant Review App is my submission for project #3 in the Senior Web Development Nanodegree by Udacity.
-I used AngularJS as the framework and Gulp as the build process.
+This is my submission for project #3 in the Senior Web Development Nanodegree by Udacity.

+I used Gulp as the build process.

 ## Getting Started